semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 To ensure that your dependencies appear, check the following:

-* Make sure your lockfile can be parsed by Semgrep Supply Chain.
+* Ensure that Semgrep Supply Chain can parse your lockfile.
 Refer to Supported languages for a list of supported languages and lockfiles.
 * Make sure you've scanned the repository at least once.
 * If you are using filters, ensure that your filters and search syntax is correct.